Pseudomoaner/colEDGE/README.md

 4. The script now saves the edge coordinates as the variables edgeYs and edgeXs in the root directory.
 The file is called 'ExtractedProfiles.mat'.
 It also plots timecourses of the edge position and colony expansion rate, along with the fitted model:

 ### Part 2: Finding the packing fraction
-Now that the edge position has been found,
+Now that the edge position has been found, the density of the colony at different positions can be found.
+Run the script PlotEdgePackingFractions.m to do this.

 ### Part 3: Finding the edge composition
+If your colony consists of two separate populations of cells marked with different fluorescent labels, you can also measure the relative number of each cell type using the PlotEdgePackingFractions.m script.

 ## References